All About Hybrid Cars

 Pros

-- Hybrid vehicles run cleaner.
+- Hybrid vehicles run cleaner than their conventional cousins.
 Toyota claims their cars are up to 80% cleaner than conventional gas engines

 - Hybrid cars are environmentally friendlier than conventional gas engine cars, and have lower emissions